Ronaldo Pineda

-Ronaldo Pineda (born August 26, 1996) is an American soccer player who plays as a midfielder for Chattanooga Red Wolves SC in USL League One.
+Ronaldo Pineda (born August 26, 1996) is an American soccer player who plays as a midfielder for the Los Angeles Force in the National Independent Soccer Association.

 Career

 Chattanooga Red Wolves

 In 2019, Pineda played as a member of Chattanooga's USL League Two affiliate team Park City Red Wolves.
 This paved the way for him to sign with the USL League One club in January 2020.
-He made his league debut for the club on July 25, 2020 against Tormenta FC.
+He made his league debut for the club on July 25, 2020, against Tormenta FC.